archermarx/TinyTOML/README.md

 Does not currently support all TOML features.
 Missing features include:
  - Nested arrays
+ - Arrays that span mutliple lines
+ - Arrays of inline tables
  - Nested tables (i.e. [tab1.tab2])
  - Dates and times
  - Binary, Hexadecimal, and octal literals